TX-spatial/SciPy2020_Poster.github.io/Analysis.md

 | Sutton     |          6379 |          5887 |            1.8457 |

 The details for the number of subgraphs by the county are shown in Table 2.
-When we look at all the counties used in the analysis, each of them have a **very low node percentage overall** compared to the largest subgraph, *sub0*.
+When we look at all the counties used in the analysis, each of them have a **very low node percentage overall** in the largest subgraph, *sub0*.

 **Table-2 Networkx subgraph analysis results for the four counties**
 | County     |   No of subs |   Nodes in sub0 |   % of total nodes |